nixe97/nixe97.github.io/timeliness.md

 # Timeliness
 **1. [The Alation Data Intelligence Platform](https://www.alation.com/blog/what-is-data-quality-why-is-it-important)**
  - Definition : Timeliness measures how up-to-date or antiquated the data is at any given moment.
-For example, if you have information on your customers from 2008, and it is now 2021, then there would be an issue with the timeliness as well as the completeness of the data.
                 When determining data quality, the timeliness dimension can have a tremendous effect — either positive or negative — on its overall accuracy, viability, and reliability.

 **2. ChatGPT :**